Complete the form to see how our attorneys may be able to assist you

-Recent Wall Street reforms have scrutinized and exacted changes in the compensation plans companies provide for their executives.
-Littler understands how these complex contracts for individuals or small groups can affect a business’s finances and operations – as well as its public image.
+Recent Wall Street reforms, heightened scrutiny by institutional investors and guidance issued by the Internal Revenue Service have put a spotlight on and exacted changes in the compensation arrangements employers provide for their executives.
+Littler understands how these complex and regulated arrangements for individuals or small groups can affect the finances and operations of an employer – as well as its public image.

-Our lawyers have many years of experience developing and reviewing executive compensation plans and programs.
-The keys to a successful plan are that it complies with applicable regulations while meeting a company’s business goals.
+Our lawyers have many years of experience developing and reviewing executive compensation plan arrangements and programs.
+The key to a successful arrangement is that it comply with applicable regulations while meeting a company’s business goals (including the maintenance of a good public image for the employer).
 Executive compensation is a business decision, not just a salary issue.

-Executive compensation is a complex area of law because it encompasses tax issues, non-qualified deferred compensation, stock option backdating and shareholder issues, among other contingencies.
-Littler’s focus on labor and employment issues gives clients added perspective because executive compensation includes much more than salary and benefits.
-It is an executive recruiting and retention tool, which often contains retirement and golden parachute provisions that can impact an organization’s bottom line.
-With our experience and extensive resources, we can provide employers with comprehensive, sophisticated and efficient services, minimizing time and costs while enhancing the relationship between executive and corporate performance.
+Executive compensation is a complex area of law because it encompasses a broad range of tax issues that impact non-qualified deferred compensation, stock options, restricted stock, phantom stock and other equity or synthetic equity as well as shareholder and corporate governance issues.
+Littler’s focus on labor and employment matters gives clients added perspective because executive compensation includes much more than salary and benefits.
+These arrangements are structured to meet the objectives of an employer with respect to its executives and often contain retirement, golden handcuff and golden parachute provisions that can impact an organization’s bottom line.
+With our experience and extensive resources, we provide employers with comprehensive, sophisticated and efficient services, minimizing time and costs while enhancing the relationship between executive and corporate performance.

-As more executive compensation plans are designed to include pay for performance, our lawyers work closely with employers to ensure that performance goals are well-defined and attainable, both for the executive and to meet the organization’s objectives.
+As more executive compensation plans are designed to include pay for performance, our lawyers work closely with employers to help ensure that performance goals are well-defined and attainable, meeting the objectives of both the executives and the organization.

 Other services we provide include the following:

-To complement our executive compensation lawyers, Littler has a robust employee benefits practice group as well as a team of benefits litigators, who represent employers in defending claims over benefits, fiduciary duty violations and other related issues.
+To complement our executive compensation lawyers, Littler has a robust employee benefits practice group as well as a team of benefits litigators, who represent employers in defending claims over benefits, benefit amounts, administrative matters, fiduciary duty violations and other benefit plan issues.